How to Automate Tasks in SQL Management Studio

 - Click OK to save the schedule.

-Maintenance Plans in SSMS provide a user-friendly way to automate common database tasks without writing complex scripts.
-Here’s how to create one:
+SQL Server Maintenance Plans provide a user-friendly way to automate common database tasks like backups and integrity checks.
+Here’s how to create a maintenance plan:

 Step 1: Open the Maintenance Plan Wizard